mattmurray/auto_nlp/README.md

 classification.

 ### Features:
+- Saves the best Pytorch model at the end of training.
-- Converts Pytorch models to ONNX for production
+- Converts Pytorch model to ONNX for production.
-- Quantizes ONNX models for reduced file size
+- Quantizes ONNX models for reduced file size.
-- Outputs confusion matrices and test set predictions at the end of training
+- Outputs confusion matrices and test set predictions at the end of training.

 ### To use: